krishnr/JavaScript-cheat-sheet/JS-cheat-sheet.md

 // JavaScript identifier.
 Values can be any type including other objects. var myObj = {myKey: "myValue", "my other key": 4};

-// Objects can even contain functions
+// Objects can even contain functions (called methods)
+// When functions attached to an object are called, they can access the object
-// When a function is attached to an object, it is called a method var myObj = {
+// they're attached to using the `this` keyword. var myObj = {
   name: "Destiny's Child",
   sayMyName: function() {